 Know, that this is the agent’s business, and they’ll behave accordingly.
 Don’t try to skimp or save money here because, even though you do anything else right, it might adversely affect your sales efforts or entirely sabotage them.

 Things to be careful of

 Avoid the temptation to go for the cheapest (i.e., free) option if you see a company that wants to list your house for really cheap or even free.
 Like grandma used to say, it is, if it looks or sounds too lovely to be true.
 And yes, it’s almost always too nice in these instances to be true.

-Companies who do not charge for this form of service typically do not provide any real assistance or customer service, so you do yourself and your prospective sale a disservice.
-You get what you pay for or what you don't pay for with stuff like this.
+Companies that do not charge for this service typically do not provide any real assistance or customer service, so you do a disservice to yourself and your prospective sale.
+You get what you pay for or what you don’t pay for with stuff like this.

 Hiding different service fees is another explanation why they should advertise their services as free.
 Before signing something or recruiting someone, make sure you read and understand all the terms you agree to.
 It’s easy to be fooled in real estate, and you don’t want to be caught with your metaphorical pants down.

 In the end, you would end up investing even more cash in the long run if you chose to work with a business that charges these low or even free rates.
 They have to make their money somehow!

 Since this is not your occupation or field of expertise, remind yourself of all the rules and Maryland state laws you must follow when selling your house.
 We meant it when we said this was hands-on.

 Your Maryland flat fee MLS business needs to keep your listing updated and automatically update the MLS with any changes.
 This is one factor in the first-place selection of the correct MLS business.
 If you fail to update them promptly, this will result in fines that you’ll have to pay out of pocket.